theron-wang/otr4j/README.md

 - __feature-incomplete__, missing: managing skipped encryption keys for out-of-order message handling, non-interactive session initiation, client-profile renewals during continuous execution, … (see _checklist_ below for details)
 - __in development__: _not reviewed_, _not widely adopted_ yet.

+_Under consideration_:

+- ⁉️ single method introduced for signaling any event that `OtrEngineHost` handles:
+The method `<T> void onEvent(SessionID sessionID, InstanceTag receiver, Event<T> event, T payload);` as single method that receives all events defined in the `Event<T>` type.
+This is an experiment with advantages and disadvantages.

 ## otr4j

 This is a fork of the [original otr4j](https://github.com/jitsi/otr4j).
 The original otr4j started development as an GSoC 2009 project.
 A few years ago, a attempt was made to create a "community-friendly fork" of otr4j with the intention to lower the barrier for contribution: it is not required to sign a CLA.